Hong Kong Athletes Fund (HKAF)

 - Subsistence allowance: Retired athletes who are undertaking long-term full-time study programmes may apply a subsistence allowance up to a maximum of HK$40,000 per year for a maximum of six years.

-- Under the conditions of the HKAF and EAG Fund, each eligible athlete will be supported ONCE only for one study programme.
+- Under the conditions of the HKAF, each eligible athlete will be supported ONCE only for one study programme.

 - The highest qualification attainable with support from the HKAF should be an undergraduate degree course.